SecureRole/SecureRole/README.md

 This material may be used freely by public schools for educational purposes.
 This is the only agreeable exemption from the non commercial restrictions.

+# Setup

+This section will tell you how to use our content so you can get the most out of it!

+We offer a variety of content which can be used for different aspects of your course, or self learning experience.

+## Teachers

+The "classical" learning experience at our college is split up into three parts:
+- Lecture presented by the teacher
+- Exercise sessions about similar topics
+- A self-study by the students to solidify knowledge

+So our course material is also structured similarly, to achieve the same results.
+We strongly suggest proceeding similarly as outlined below, for the optimal learning experience for your students:
+- Hold a lecture about the topic (With the slides provided by us or your slides)
+- Let students interact in the role-playing game during an exercise session (You can prepare for this game by reading the GM file, it contains a specific chapter on how to set it up for your students)
+- Tell them to download the scripts for the topics so the students can read them in self-study
+- The scripts tell them to see the additional content files

+You can also skip the lecture and self-study part, should your students already be quite familiar with the topics used in the role-playing game.
+Or you can use the slides and scripts without ever playing the role-playing games (even though we advise against it, since the role-playing games are the core of SecureRole).

+The role-playing games are separated into different pre-fabricated scenarios.
+Sadly, we do not have any automated generator yet, which would allow you to create (but this feature is in planning).

+## Self-learners

+If you want to work through the content all on your own (without the role-playing games), we suggest you follow this approach:
+- Read the scripts regarding the topics that excite you
+- Try to answer the questions
+- Check out any additional content which we have curated

+## Ready to go!

+Great!
+Now you should be prepared to use our content as intended!
+If you have any questions, feel free to contact us: [secure_role@outlook.com](mailto:secure_role@outlook.com)

 # Content